-Eskdale campsite is situated in the beautiful Lake District in the UK.
-I spent 2 nights at the campsite in one of their 10 camping pods.
+Eskdale Campsite is situated in the beautiful Lake District in the UK.
+I spent two nights at the campsite in one of their 10 camping pods.
 Close to England’s highest mountain Scafell Pike, it was a great location for me.
 Mainly because I wanted to take on the challenge of climbing to the top!

 Eskdale Campsite, Boot, Holmrook, Cumbria, CA19 1TH